Life (Is So Strange)

-Life (Is So Strange) is an album by War, was released on RCA Victor Records in 1983.
+Life (Is So Strange) is an album by War, released on RCA Victor Records in 1983.
 The band's lineup is not stated on the cover, but composer credits suggest they had been reduced from eight members (on the previous album) to five.

 The pop art cover references concerns about nuclear war in Los Angeles, the group's home.
 The Hollywood Sign appears in the upper right corner, and mushroom clouds are reflected in the woman's sunglasses.
 The back cover depicts office towers (identifiable as New York City buildings) being toppled by a nuclear explosion.
 Producer Jerry Goldstein also produced the album Nuclear Blues by Blood, Sweat and Tears a few years earlier, which had a cover depicting a post-nuclear urban street scene.

 One single from the album was issued: "Life (is So Strange)" backed with "W.W.
 III".

 Track listing

 All tracks composed by Jerry Goldstein, Papa Dee Allen, Lonnie Jordan, Howard E. Scott, Lee Oskar and Harold Brown, except where indicated.